American Rehabilitation Medicine

 You might be more familiar with Botox® as a cosmetic treatment, but it’s also a valuable option for neuromuscular disorders, as well as migraines and other pain syndromes.
-Triple board-certified physiatrist Stanley Mathew, MD, of American Rehabilitation Medicine in Cedar Rapids, Iowa, specializes in using non-opioid treatments that offer genuine benefits to patients, like Botox.
+Triple board-certified physiatrist Stanley Mathew, MD, of American Rehabilitation Medicine in Cedar Rapids, Iowa, and Dubuque, Iowa, specializes in using non-opioid treatments that offer genuine benefits to patients, like Botox.
 If you’d like to find out more, call American Rehabilitation Medicine today to schedule an appointment or use the online booking form.

 Botox is a neurotoxin that Dr. Mathew uses to treat chronic pain and hyperactive muscle disorders.
 Neurotoxins are poisons that affect the nervous system, disrupting signals sent from the nerves to the muscles.